Classic Spaghetti Carbonara

 Step 5:

-Add cheese to the eggs, setting aside a third for serving.
-And a good portion of freshly ground black pepper.
+Add the cheese to the eggs, holding back a third for serving, along with a good amount of freshly ground black pepper.

 Step 6: